 A French multinational food services and facilities management company.
 Operates prisons and immigrant detention centers in Australia and the UK.
-Provides foods to prisons in the US.
+Provides food services to prisons in the US.

-Founded in 1966, Sodexo Group is the largest food services and facilities management company in the world as of 2016.
+Founded in 1966, Sodexo Group is the largest food services and facilities management company in the world.
 Its headquarters are located in Issy-les-Moulineaux, France.
-Sodexo is the 18th largest corporation in the world, operating in 80 countries and employing approximately 425,000 people.
-Its 2016 revenues were $20.2 billion.
+Sodexo is the 18th largest corporation in the world, operating in 80 countries and employing approximately 430,000 people.
+Its 2018 revenues were 20.4 billion Euros.

 Previously, Sodexo was involved in the global private prison industry through its stake in CoreCivic, formerly known as Corrections Corporation of America (CCA), which runs private prisons in the U.S. and abroad.
 In 2001, six U.S universities (American University, SUNY-Albany, Goucher College, Evergreen State, James Madison University and Oberlin College) dropped contracts with Sodexo after its links with the private prison industry through CCA were made public.
 This, in addition to activist pressure at 46 other universities, compelled Sodexo to sell its shares in CoreCivic.
 CoreCivic co-founder and then-president Robert Crants also resigned from Sodexo’s board of directors.